AnbuBlackOpsTech/Labs/Azure-DC-AD/README.md

 ---

 To start this homelab I would recomend signing up the free credit account in Azure.
 You will get $200 to use in 30 days to spin up the required resources and this will be more than enough for homelabing.
+I have also attached a scripts to do this too but we will focus on how to do this via the portal for this demonstation.

 ---